 Key Stage 2 SATs testing - what's involved?

 Not sure what your 11 year old will be tested on in their SATs?
 Read on to find out more, along with examples of the questions they may come up against.

 Take the stress out of SATs by making honing your child’s skills as part of everyday home life.

 Understanding SATs results

 How are SATs marked, when will you see your child’s results and what do the marks mean?
-Moira Holden explains everything you need to know about the Y2 and Y6 SATs results.
+Moira Holden explains everything you need to know about the optional Y2 and compulsory Y6 SATs results.

 What are SATs?

 No doubt you’ll have heard a lot of talk about SATs, but do you know what they involve or how you can help your child to prepare?
 Here’s the lowdown on everything you need to know.